What Do Automotive Body Repairer Do?

 - Soak fiberglass matting in resin mixtures and apply layers of matting over repair areas to specified thicknesses.

-These are the skills Automotive Body Repairers say are the most useful in their careers:
+Below is a list of the skills most Automotive Body Repairers say are important on the job.

 Repairing: Repairing machines or systems using the needed tools.